xvang/reddit-bots/Karma_info_bot/README.md

 #How to run the bot Option #1:

+This is for Windows, I'm not sure about any others.

 You will need to to have main.py and login.py in the same folder.

 You will need to create a file called 'auth.ini' and save it in the same place.